 In this study, we aimed to demonstrate a new pathological mechanism of neuropathic pain mediated by Cl- imbalance, and its effect on purinergic chemical transmission.
-Extensive screening using proteoliposomes containing only purified protein identified a physiological VNUT inhibitor with an IC50 of 67 nM, which acts as an allosteric modulator through competition with Cl-.
-This inhibitor selectively inhibited vesicular ATP release from neurons.
-RT-qPCR indicated that mouse neurons expressed plasma membrane-type Cl- importer and exporter, as well as VNUT.
-In vivo, we examined the effects of VNUT inhibitor on neuropathic pain using wild type and $VNUT^{-/-}$ mice.
-The VNUT inhibitor attenuated paclitaxel-induced neuropathic pain without affecting basal pain perception in wild type but not $VNUT^{-/-}$ mice.
-The inhibitor's analgesic effect against neuropathic pain was stronger than that of pregabalin or duloxetine, widely used analgesics for neuropathic pain.
-Cl- importer enhanced the analgesic effect against neuropathic pain.
+In vitro analysis using proteoliposomes containing only purified human VNUT protein showed that omega-3 polyunsaturated fatty acids such as, eicosapentaenoic acid (EPA), inhibit ATP uptake at an IC50 of 67 nM, which acts as an allosteric modulator through competition with Cl-.
+EPA selectively inhibited vesicular ATP release from neurons, which express plasma membrane-type Cl- importer and exporter.
+In vivo, we examined the effects of EPA on neuropathic pain using wild type and VNUT^{-/-} mice.
+EPA attenuated paclitaxel-induced neuropathic pain without affecting basal pain perception in wild type but not VNUT^{-/-} mice.
+The analgesic effect against neuropathic pain was stronger than that of pregabalin or duloxetine, widely used analgesics for neuropathic pain.
+Cl- importer inhibition attenuates paclitaxel-induced neuropathic pain, and combined inhibition of VNUT and Cl- importer enhanced the analgesic effect against neuropathic pain.
 These results strongly suggest that VNUT senses Cl- imbalance underlying neuropathy, and vesicular ATP release exacerbates neuropathic pain.
-As therapeutic analgesic agents with few side effects have yet to be developed, this VNUT inhibitor represents a new drug candidate for neuropathic pain that displays few side effects.
+As therapeutic analgesic agents with few side effects have yet to be developed, EPA represents a new nutrient-based drug candidate for neuropathic pain that displays few side effects.